Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicEntertainment.

 Location.
 33° 38.374′ N, 96° 36.805′ W. Marker is in Sherman, Texas, in Grayson County.
-Marker is at the intersection of North Elm Street and West Mulberry Street, on the left when traveling north on North Elm Street.
+It is at the intersection of North Elm Street and West Mulberry Street, on the left when traveling north on North Elm Street.
 The marker is located on the south side of the theater building on Mulberry Street.
 Touch for map.
 Marker is at or near this postal address: 500 N Elm Street, Sherman TX 75090, United States of America.
 Touch for directions.

-Photographed By Jeff Leichsenring, May 15, 2023
+Photographed by Jeff Leichsenring, May 15, 2023

-2. Sherman Little Theater (The Sherman Community Players)
+2. Sherman Little Theater (The Sherman Community Players) and Marker

 m=223649